mckayb/phantasy/docs/DataTypes/IO.md

 // 'foobar'
 ```
 #### ap (IO $g) : IO
-Used when you have a `IO` whose computation value is a function, and you want to apply that function to the value inside of a different `IO`.
+Used when you have an `IO` whose computation value is a function, and you want to apply that function to the value inside of a different `IO`.
 ```php
 $a = IO::of('foo');
 $b = IO::of(function($x) {